opiter09/TMTP-Text-Editor/README.md

 on it, and press "Change File."
 In the file popup menu from that, choose the corresponding output_overlay, then press Save ROM.
 On the screen that pops up from that, keep both check-boxes unchecked, then prss "Accept."
 Now you get to name your new ROM file, and you're done!

 Finally, much of this game's text is stored in graphic files.
-Thankfully, there is an existing editor for those, which can be found here: https://www.romhacking.net/utilities/1628/.
+There is an existing extractor for those, which can be found here: https://www.romhacking.net/utilities/1628/.
-Our process that created the "root" file already extracted the viw's, and then you can just reinsert them the same way as the overlays.
+However, for some reason it cannot inject them, so you will probably have to mess with the source code or something to make it happen.
+Once you do, however, the viw files can be inserted into the ROM just like the overlays.

 P.S.
 This was not a problem for me with text, but in case it comes up for graphics, here is how to fix the "DSi binaries missing" problem (credit to R-YaTian for originally writing this up):